-Painting light can be directed towards the backdrop to improve overall visibility.
-Take care not to illuminate too much a nearby subject, otherwise you will have to close the lens aperture, equalize the exposure in accordance with the increased level of local light.
+- Painting light can be directed towards the backdrop to improve overall visibility.
+Take care not to illuminate too much a nearby subject.
+Otherwise, you will have to close the lens aperture and equalize the exposure following the increased local light level.
 If you do this, then, most likely, the overall brightness of the remaining plan will drop.

-In sunny conditions, it is easier to achieve a more attractive image if you shoot in the direction of the sun, which will be the backlight.
+- In sunny conditions, it is easier to achieve a more attractive image if you shoot in the sun’s direction, which will be the backlight.
 Then for close-up shots, you can use a lamp or reflector to illuminate the shaded side of the subject facing the camera.

-Where objects are facing towards the lens, you can use the highlighting light from the side to create the most 3D image possible.
-This side light is not suitable for front-facing objects, but where it can be used, a back light will not be needed to separate the object from its back.
+Where objects face the lens, you can use the highlighting light from the side to create the most 3D image possible.
+This sidelight is not suitable for front-facing objects, but where it can be used, a backlight will not be needed to separate the object from its back.

-As a back light.
-Sometimes you may find that the subject is well lit by the existing light, but the image lacks additional backlighting.
+As a backlight, sometimes you may find that the existing light well lights the subject, but the image lacks additional backlighting.
 Even when shooting outdoors on a gloomy day, a single backlight will dramatically improve image quality.

 To do this, you need to install the lamp directly behind and above the object, hanging it or fixing it on a spacer.
-You can also use the lamp on a tall tripod, which will be hidden behind the chair, so it will be completely unclear if it will appear in the frame.
+You can also use the lamp on a tall tripod hidden behind the chair, so it will be utterly unclear if it will appear in the frame.

-As lighting for background objects.
-While the main subject may be well lit, it will often be necessary to be able to enhance the background image with precise additional lighting.
+As lighting for background objects, while the main subject may be well lit, it will often be necessary to enhance the background image with precise additional lighting.